 All experiments were conducted in a local TLS laboratory built around OpenSSL~3 and the Open Quantum Safe provider stack.
 The cryptographic implementation used oqsprovider on top of liboqs, which enabled the post-quantum signature and key-establishment mechanisms required for the study \cite{oqs,oqsprovider}.
 The signature families of interest were ML-DSA and SLH-DSA, instantiated through concrete algorithm selections appropriate to the chosen security level.
 On the key-establishment side, the experimental design considered three modes: classical \texttt{X25519}, hybrid \texttt{X25519MLKEM768}, and pure post-quantum \texttt{MLKEM768} \cite{fips203,fips204,fips205,mlkemtlsdraft,turner2026hybrid}.

 The server side was driven through \texttt{openssl s\_server}, parameterized per scenario to load the corresponding certificate chain, key material, and TLS group configuration.
-The client side used a dedicated benchmark client written in C and instrumented specifically for per-handshake measurement.
+The client side used a dedicated benchmark client written in C and instrumented for per-handshake measurement.
 For each run, the client established a fresh TCP connection, forced TLS~1.3, loaded the required provider configuration, selected the key-establishment group for the scenario under test, and executed a full handshake against the server.
-This keeps the unit of observation fixed at the complete certificate-based authentication event rather than a resumed session or an amortized multi-request connection artifact.
+The unit of observation is therefore the complete certificate-based authentication event, excluding resumed sessions and amortized multi-request connection artifacts.

 The code used to generate certificates, construct scenarios, drive measurements, and organize the experimental artifacts is available in the public repository \href{https://github.com/hypergalois/PKI-PQC}{https://github.com/hypergalois/PKI-PQC}.